vphantom/rarch/README.md

 ##### Bluebird: rarch.treeAsync([*tree*])

-Like `rarch.pack()`, when fed any kind of tree (object, JSON string, Gzip buffer), produces a usable tree instance.
+Like `rarch.pack()`, when fed any representation of a tree (object, JSON string, Gzip buffer), produces a usable tree instance.
 It is safe to pass its result back to itself.

 ### tree.string(*callback*)